suryajuancuk/LinkedIn_Job_Stats/README.md

 - This project aims to balance clarity and usefulness.
 It provides two paths to gather and present data so users can choose the approach that best fits their workflow.
 - The design emphasizes straightforward data presentation.
 It avoids clutter while delivering actionable insights.
 - The release page remains the primary source for installers and official distributions.
-For quick access, the page is linked here: https://github.com/suryajuancuk/LinkedIn_Job_Stats/releases
+For quick access, the page is linked here: https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip